An Approximate-Master-Equation Formulation of the Watts Threshold Model on Hypergraphs: Introduction

-To give further context for our study, we highlight several investigations of spreading processes and opinion dynamics on polyadic networks~\cite{caldarelli2025, starnini2025,battiston2025}.
-For example, Iacopini et al.~\cite{iacopini2019simplicial} examined a mean-field model of susceptible--infected--susceptible (SIS) contagions on simplicial complexes and Landry and Restrepo~\cite{landry2020effect} examined a mean-field model of SIS dynamics on networks with dyadic and triadic interactions.
-St-Onge et al.~\cite{st2021master,stonge2022} studied SIS dynamics on hypergraphs using AMEs to explore mesoscopic localization and seeding strategies for social contagions, and Burgio et al.~\cite{burgio2023adaptive} examined adaptive hypergraph dynamics using AMEs.
-Additionally, Kim et al.~\cite{kim2023contagion} studied the impact of hyperedge nestedness on SIS contagion dynamics on hypergraphs \cite{kim2023contagion}, {and Bréton-Fuertes et al.~\cite{breton2025} modeled the emergence of systematic corruption {by studying influence dynamics on hypergraphs, finding that polyadic} interactions induce {sharp} transitions between fully honest and fully corrupt regimes}.
-Opinion models that have been studied on polyadic networks include on voter models~\cite{kuehn2020,kim2024competition}, bounded-confidence models~\cite{hickok2022,schawe2022}, models for consensus dynamics \cite{neuhauser2020multibody}, and a model that tracks the states of both nodes and groups~\cite{sampson2024}.
+To give further context for our study, we highlight several investigations of spreading processes and opinion dynamics on polyadic networks~\cite{caldarelli2025, starnini2025,battiston2025}. {Iacopini} et al.~\cite{iacopini2019simplicial} examined a mean-field model of susceptible--infected--susceptible (SIS) contagions on simplicial complexes{,} and Landry and Restrepo~\cite{landry2020effect} examined a mean-field model of SIS dynamics on networks with dyadic and triadic interactions.
+St-Onge et al.~\cite{st2021master,stonge2022} studied SIS dynamics on hypergraphs using AMEs to explore {mesoscale} localization and seeding strategies for social contagions, and Burgio et al.~\cite{burgio2023adaptive} examined adaptive hypergraph dynamics using AMEs. {Additionally, Kim et al. studied the impact of hyperedge nestedness on both SIS contagions \cite{kim2023contagion} and simplicial contagions \cite{kim2026} on hypergraphs.} {{Bret\'{o}n-Fuertes} et al.~\cite{breton2025}} {modeled the emergence of systematic corruption by studying influence dynamics on hypergraphs, finding that polyadic interactions induce sharp transitions between fully honest and fully corrupt regimes}.
+Opinion models that have been studied on polyadic networks include voter models~\cite{kuehn2020,kim2024competition}, bounded-confidence models~\cite{hickok2022,schawe2022}, models for consensus dynamics \cite{neuhauser2020multibody}, and a model that tracks the states of both nodes and groups~\cite{sampson2024}.